 My studies were almost finished and I was doing my final work while interviewing for junior web developer positions in my local area.

-At this point I had already walked my last walk out of the miserable warehouse I had been working for way too many years during my studies.
+At this point, I had already walked my last walk out of the miserable warehouse I had been working for way too many years during my studies.

-My plan obviously was to work there until I could find a job as a software developer but I was getting a little bit confidence in my skills already and one day was just too much and I just left my badge and gear and said that I won’t be coming back.
+My plan obviously was to work there until I could find a job as a software developer but I was getting a little bit of confidence in my skills already and one day was just too much I just left my badge and gear and said that I won’t be coming back.

-That was probably one of my proudest moments in my life especially since the stupid manager said something along the lines of you’ll never become anything and you will never get another job with that attitude of yours.
+That was probably one of the proudest moments in my life especially since the stupid manager said something along the lines of you’ll never become anything and you will never get another job with that attitude of yours.